tlevine/dada.pink/data/index.md

 In data science, we instinctively store data in the most raw form that is convenient, and don't worry very much about how or even whether we're going to analyze it.
-One of the aspects of data science is the collection and management of huge quantitaties of data, before we even consider really looking at it.
+One of the aspects of data science is the collection and management of huge quantities of data, before we even consider really looking at it.

 ### Anything can be quantified